 The New Zealand education system is amongst the best in the world

-Studying in New Zealand for one year at Level 7, 8 or 9 and for two years at level 4, 5 or 6 also allows you to apply for temporary work visas once your studies are completed.
-During your studies you also have a right to work part time (or even fulltime, if you are studying for a doctorate).
+During your study, you can work part time (or even full time, if you are studying for a doctorate).
+After you finish your study, you may get a Post-study Open Work Visa for up to 3 years, depending on the length and the type of your qualification.
 If you want to know more about this, please book a consultancy session with our educational agent partner company Seven Seas Cultural Exchange for more information.

-Obtaining New Zealand qualifications also helps you to claim additional points, should you be interested in living in New Zealand permanently.
+Obtaining New Zealand qualifications also helps you to claim points in the Skill Migrant Visa 6-point system, should you be interested in living in New Zealand permanently.

 AFTER YOUR STUDY: Post-Study Work Visas

+Students undertaking a qualification at bachelor’s degree and above, or relevant to an occupation on the Green List may be eligible for a Post-Study Work Visa.
 First, you need to apply for a post-study work visa and have it approved.
-This visa gives you up to a maximum of 3 years of open work visa, depending on the qualification you have studied.
+The duration of the work visa will mirror the time you study in New Zealand, up to a maximum of three years (Master’s or Doctoral Degree may be granted for 3 years).
 While you are looking for a job in your field you are allowed to work in any job to support yourself.
 You are not bound to one employer only.

 To be eligible you must:

-- Have successfully completed a qualification in NZ that meets the study to work qualification requirements.
+- Have successfully completed a qualification in NZ that meets the post-study open work visa requirements

-- Apply no later than 3 months after the end date of the student visa for that qualification.
+- Apply no later than 3 months after the end date of the student visa for that qualification (6 months for Doctoral degree)

-- Provide evidence of a minimum of NZ$4,200 available to maintain yourself during your 12 month stay
+- Provide evidence of minimum of NZ$5,000 available to maintain yourself during your stay in New Zealand

 Finally: Residence Visa

-If it is your plan from the outset to apply for a residence visa then you need to think very carefully about the type of qualifications you want to obtain and the type of work experience you get.
-When it comes to applying for residence you may need to show work experience that is directly relevant to your qualifications.
-So, for example, if you have a Diploma in Business Management you may need to show a working history in leadership roles rather than, say, general labouring in a kiwi fruit pack house.
+If it is your plan from the outset to apply for a residence visa, then you need to think very carefully about the type of qualifications you want to obtain and the type of work experience you get.
+It is essential to align job opportunities with the qualifications obtained, especially for non-degree holders.

 Whatever visa you apply for, you’ll need to meet health and character requirements.